mallowfields/junction/src/junction-shell-ui/philosophy/README.md

 - Mapping allows us to be planful with our neighbors
 - Mapping allows us to set a scope for our ideas
 - Mapping allows us to collaborate

+# Junction Services
+- Anything from borrowing a cup of sugar to help with taxes